vue-styleguidist/vue-styleguidist/README.md

 * [Locating components](https://github.com/vue-styleguidist/vue-styleguidist/blob/master/docs/Components.md): point Styleguidist to your Vue components
 * [Configuring webpack](https://github.com/vue-styleguidist/vue-styleguidist/blob/master/docs/Webpack.md): tell Styleguidist how to load your code

+## Showcases

+If you have a project published, you can share it here

 ## Examples

 * [Basic style guide](http://rafaelescala.com/vue-styleguide/), [source](./examples/basic)